-There are several ways to check on the status of your return/refund with the CRA.
-You can check it online in one of three ways depending on whether your return is individual or corporate (T2):
+You can check on the status of your return or refund with the CRA one of three ways depending on whether your return is individual or corporate (T2):

-- My Account - usable for individual tax returns (which includes sole proprietorships).
-From a web browser you can view the status of your return, your notice of assessment, modify your return, enter/edit direct deposit information, make payments, get information on your RRSP and TFSA accounts, submit documents, update your contact information, and more.
+- Individual online accounts with CRA are for individual tax returns, including sole proprietorships and partnerships.
+From a web browser, you can view the status of your return, your notice of assessment, modify your return, enter/edit direct deposit information, make payments, get information on your Registered Retirement Savings Plan (RRSP) and Tax-Free Savings Accounts (TFSA), submit documents, update your contact information, and more.

-- From a mobile device using the MyCRA application (for individual tax returns).
-MyCRA allows you to view the status of your return and your notice of assessment, your RRSP/TFSA contribution limits, manage direct deposits, and update your contact information.
+- The MyCRA mobile app allows you to view the status of your return, your notice of assessment, your RRSP/TFSA contribution limits, manage direct deposits, and update your contact information.

-You can also check on your refund/return by calling the CRA's Telerefund line at 1-800-959-1956 or the Tax Information Phone Service (TIPS) line at 1-800-267-6999.
-Note that to access your tax account information you need to be prepared have to provide the following information to properly identify yourself or your business:
+You also can check on your refund or return by calling CRA's Telerefund line at (800) 959-1956 or the Tax Information Phone Service (TIPS) line at (800) 267-6999.
+To access your tax account information, you need to provide the following information:

 - Social insurance number (SIN) for individuals or business number for corporations

 - Individual or business address